 Glyn Holton noticed that early forms of corporations first appeared in nations that had democratic governments.
 The earliest progenitors of the modern for-profit corporation were the publicani of the Roman Republic which were phased out when Rome abandoned democracy and became an empire.
 A similar corporate structure later arose in the democratic city states of northern Italy such as the Genovese maone.
 The first stock exchange was set up in the Dutch Republic and were soon copied by their democratic neighbors across the English channel.
 Could it be a coincidence that so many of the earliest examples of republican governments also set up republican forms of business?

 But just as there are many forms of democratic governments (parliamentary, presidential, electoral college, direct vs. representative, etc.) there are many possible forms of corporate government that are dictated by the laws of the countries where the corporations are chartered.
 One of the big differences is whether other stakeholders besides shareholders have any votes or representation on the board.
 The US is unusual in that our government gives exclusive sovereignty to shareholders.
-In many countries, employees, creditors (usually banks), and/or government representatives also share power with shareholders on corporate boards.
-Most OECD nations have codetermination whereby employees are guaranteed representation on corporate boards.
+In many countries other stakeholders also share power on corporate boards such as employees, creditors (usually banks), and/or government representatives.
+For example, most OECD nations require some amount of codetermination whereby employees are guaranteed representation on corporate boards.
 Germany decided that banks have the right to representation on corporate boards when corporations borrow a lot of money from them.
 In China, the Communist tradition has always given the government considerable direct power over the management of large corporations partly because the government owns shares in most large companies among other mechanisms.

 one of the world’s most successful capitalist nations, Germany, currently requires 50 percent employee representation on the supervisory boards of large corporations, and …most countries in the European Union now also encourage or require some such form of employee “co-determination.”..
 How did German corporations end up giving all those board seats to employees? … The short answer is that in the aftermath of World War II the managers and owners of Germany’s large industrial concerns were discredited, with some headed for trial in Nuremberg as war criminals, while the country’s trade unions, which had been banned by Adolf Hitler in 1933, were considered by the Allied occupying forces to be free of Nazi taint.
 The most heavily industrialized part of the country was in the hands of the British, who were in the process of nationalizing several major industries back home and were inclined to do the same in Germany.
 Having experienced de-facto nationalization under the Nazis, though, the leader of the union movement in the British zone …pushed instead for negotiated deals with company owners to give workers equal board representation.
 Greatly preferring this to nationalization, several big iron and steel concerns in the British zone assented.